Reading selected poems from my collection Particles of Light .

 I have written poetry all my life.
 I have won several poetry competitions and have been published in anthologies, before self-publishing this collection.
 I write when I have something to say about life and the world we live in, and I think I have found the right way to say it.
 I have always had a love of words and meaning, sounds, and word play.

 Now retired, I have lived in the Solihull area for more than 30 years.
 I grew up in South London, read English at Cardiff, and worked in IT.
+Please note, for on-line meetings, I have selected the option that the group must organise, so that the meeting remains the group's meeting, but the organiser must be able to allow me to share my screen so everyone can see my Powerpoint presentation.
+It works well in Zoom.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: